tangye1234/Promise/README.md

 Promise Resolver Types
 -------
-in javascript, calling then method is as simple as promise.then(resolve, reject) in java, it is not easy to make two object-arguments, so making it simple, we calling then like this `promise.then(resolver)` within which the resolver has two method `resolve` and `reject` The Promise lib provides many pre-built resolvers, and all are based on `DirectResolver` or `PromiseResolver`.
+in javascript, calling then method is as simple as promise.then(resolve, reject) in java, it's not easy to generate two object-arguments, so let's make it simple, that we can call `.then` like this `promise.then(resolver)` within which the resolver implements two method `resolve` and `reject` The Promise lib provides many pre-built resolvers, and all are based on `DirectResolver` or `PromiseResolver`.
-The former can return a result directly while the latter can return a promise
+The former returns a result directly while the latter returns a promise
-* `DirectResolver` turn a result into a new one
+* `DirectResolver` turns a result into a new one
-* `Promiseresolver` turn a result into a promise
+* `Promiseresolver` turns a result into a promise
-* `SimpleResolver` and `SimplePromiseResolver` only care about resolving the result, while popping exceptions on rejecting
+* `SimpleResolver` and `SimplePromiseResolver` only care about resolving the result, other than popping exceptions on rejecting
-* `ExceptionResolver` and `ExceptionPromiseResolver` only care about a specific type of exception
+* `ExceptionResolver` and `ExceptionPromiseResolver` only focus on a specific type of exception
-* `FinalResolver` only cares about the final thing whether it is resolved or rejected
+* `FinalResolver` only processes the final stuff whenever it is resolved or rejected

 License